sbg/adk-examples/examples/wordcount/README.md

-Example automation that implements a parallelized version of a text file word counter.
+Example ADK script that implements a parallelized version of a text file word counter.
 This example runs locally and does not depend on the Seven Bridges platform for execution.

 ### Run locally